What is Income Tax Expense on Income Statement?

 How to Calculate Income Tax Expense?

 Income tax is calculated for a business entity or individual over a particular period of time, usually over the financial year.
 This formula is simply the tax rate multiplied by the taxable income of the business or individual.
-Firstly, the taxable income of the individual and taxable earnings of the business entity are to be determined.
+Firstly, the taxable income of the individual and taxable earnings of the business entity is to be determined.
 This is a complex process since different sources of income are taxed differently.

 Example of Income Tax Expense on Income Statement